Castcloud/Castcloud/README.md

 If you are using a streaming model all you will need to use is `/library/episodes`.
 Before you can call it however you need have the information from `/library/casts` or `/library/labels` as `cast id` or `label id` is a required parameter.

 #### Server logic
 `/library/episodes`, `/library/episode` and `/library/newepisodes` all return `episodes` in the same format.
 The biggest difference are the filters defined in input parameters. `/library/newepisodes` must also include a timestamp of when it was generated.
-The `feed` in each `episode` is a json representation of `items` xml. `/library/episode` only returns 1 episode at the time, please note that this should be inside a list of episodes.
+The `feed` in each `episode` is a json representation of `items` xml. `/library/episode` only returns 1 episode at the time, please note that this should not be inside a list of episodes.

 `since` filter in `/library/newepisode`.
 The call should filter to only return episodes stored after this time.

 `episode id` filter in `/library/episode`.
 Required parameter, should show error if not provided.
 The call should only return the one episode with the specified episode id.

 `cast id` filter in `/library/episodes`.
 Required parameter, should show error if not provided.
-The call should only return episodes for the casts with the specified cast id.
+The call should only return episodes for the casts with the specified `cast id`.

-`label id` filter in `/library/episodes`.
+`label id` filter in `/library/episodes/label`.
 Required parameter, should show error if not provided.
 The call should only return episodes for casts inside the specified label.

-Exclude filter in `/library/episodes` and `/library/episodes/label`.
+`exclude` filter in `/library/episodes`, `/library/episodes/label` and `/library/newepisodes`.
+Parameter is comma separated integers.
 The call should only return `episodes` where the `episodes` `lastevent` is not one of the listed types.
-If no exclude parameter is provided should the server use a default filter of “70” (deleted).
-If the parameter is empty (“”) should no `episodes` be excluded.
+If no exclude parameter is provided must the server use a default filter of “70” (deleted).
+If the parameter is empty (“”) must no `episodes` be excluded.

 ### Library/Events
 `events` are how the clients keeps track of the users playback progression.
 They relate to common actions performed on the client.